Historical AHA Guideline Updates 1995-2020

 With increasing evidence to support faster compressions for better care outcomes, the AHA recommended the rate of chest compressions be set at 100 per minute for adults.
 Among younger children, the rate should be increased by increments of 20 for children between the ages of 1 and 8.
 Meanwhile, infants should receive compressions at a rate of between 120 and 140 per minute.

 Compression depths were also advised to be between 1.5 and two inches in depth.
-Furthermore, the AHA recommended the use of mnemonic devices, such as “1 and, 2 and, 3 and, 4 and…” to give the chest an appropriate time to recoil between individual compressions.
+Furthermore, the AHA recommended the use of mnemonic devices, such as “1 and 2 and 3 and 4 and…” to give the chest an appropriate time to recoil between individual compressions.

 Ventilation Ratios Change

-The ventilation ratio of compressions to rescue breaths, termed ventilations during this time, was set at 15 to two.
+The ventilation ratio of compressions to rescue breaths, termed ventilation during this time, was set at 15 to two.
 In other words, rescuers should provide two rescue breaths for every 15 compressions.
 Given previous rates were between 80 and 100 compressions per minute, this meant that a person would receive approximately 10 to 12 breaths per minute.

 Similarly, rescue cycles were in sets of four, and the AHA began to recommend the use of mouth barriers when appropriate to prevent transmission of pathogens during CPR and BLS.
-However, the frequency that which cardiac arrest of FABO occurs in private homes and outside of the hospital setting implied that infection risk was minimal.
+However, the frequency that which the cardiac arrest of FABO occurs in private homes and outside of the hospital setting implied that infection risk was minimal.

 Guidelines Place a Focus on FBAO.

 Rescuers were advised to consider possible FBAO among unresponsive and responsive individuals.
-The AHA was began an awareness campaign to make the public aware of the universal sign of choking, putting one’s hands around his throat.
+The AHA was started as an awareness campaign to make the public aware of the universal sign of choking, putting one’s hands around his throat.
 In adults and children above the age of eight should receive abdominal thrusts if a person is unable to speak when choking is suspected.

-However, rescuers that did not see a visible foreign body in the throat when choking was suspected were advised to continue chest compressions and not complete a finger sweep with every set of compressions.
+However, rescuers that did not see a visible foreign body in the throat when choking were suspected were advised to continue chest compressions and not complete a finger sweep with every set of compressions.
 Ventilations were also recommended in tandem with the standard of 15 to two breaths.